Weston-super-Mare A.F.C.

-Weston-super-Mare Association Football Club is a semi-professional football club based in Weston-super-Mare, Somerset, England.
-Nicknamed "The Seagulls", the club is affiliated to the Somerset County Football Association and currently competes in the Southern Premier South, the seventh tier of English football.
+Weston-super-Mare Association Football Club is a semi-professional football club based in Weston-super-Mare, North Somerset, England.
+Nicknamed "The Seagulls", the club is affiliated to the Somerset County Football Association and are competing in the National League South, the sixth tier of English football.

 The club was founded in 1887 but disbanded twice (for the two World Wars); the current club was established in 1948.
-Their claim to fame was that they have had never been relegated in their history, although after their promotion to the sixth tier in 2004 they had been reprieved from relegation three times (in 2007, 2008, and 2010), they were eventually relegated for the first time in 132 years in the 2018/19 season.
-The team's best performance in the FA Cup came in 2003–04 when they reached the second round of the competition.
+Their claim to fame was that they had never been relegated in their history, although after their promotion to the sixth tier in 2004 they had been reprieved from relegation three times (in 2007, 2008, and 2010), they were eventually relegated for the first time in 132 years in the 2018/19 season.
+The team's best performance in the FA Cup came in 2003–04 and again in 2025-26 when they reached the second round of the competition.

-Weston-super-Mare has a modest fan base and a fierce rivalry with fellow Somerset club Clevedon Town.
-However, the two clubs have not played in the same league or cup (excluding pre season) since Weston-super-Mare gained promotion to the Southern League Premier Division in 2003.
+Weston-super-Mare has a modest fan base and a fierce rivalry with fellow North Somerset club Clevedon Town.
+However, the two clubs have not played in the same league or cup (excluding pre-season) since Weston-super-Mare gained promotion to the Southern League Premier Division in 2003.

 History

 Formation, reformation, and early history

 Weston-super-Mare A.F.C. was formed in 1887.
 The team's first record of a competitive match being against near-neighbours Clevedon Town in a "Medal Competition" organised by the Somerset FA.
 In 1900, they joined Division two of the Western Football League but left after two years.
 In 1910, they rejoined this league and played there until World War I.

 Between the wars, the club played in the local Bristol and District Football League and then the Somerset County League but the club disbanded upon the outbreak of hostilities in 1939.
 The club reformed in 1948 and immediately rejoined the Western League, initially in Division Two.
 At this time the team played at the Great Ground in Locking Road, where initially there was no cover for spectators and the players had to change in a marquee.
-A season after the club joined rejoined the Western league they made their debut in the FA Cup in the 1949–50 season losing to Gloucester City in the preliminary qualifying round.
+A season after the club joined rejoined the Western League they made their debut in the FA Cup in the 1949–50 season losing to Gloucester City in the preliminary qualifying round.
 The team remained in the Second Division until the league consolidated to a single division in 1960.
 During this time they moved to the Langford Road Ground.
 In 1976, they were placed into the Western League Premier Division upon the creation of a second tier, meaning that by their centenary in 1987 they had never been promoted or relegated in their history.